 **This recipe was originally posted July 2015, and updated January 8, 2020 with new photos & recipe tips**

 If you’re looking for the ultimate chocolate cookie recipe – then look no further.
 These double chocolate cookies have a rich chocolate taste, are filled with chocolate chips and melt in your mouth because they’re so soft.
 No dry cookie crumbs here.
-Just thick, puffy, pillowy soft chocolate cookies oozing with chocolate chips.
+Just thick, puffy, pillowy soft cookies oozing with chocolate chips.
 They’re super fudgy, and taste delicious with a cold glass of milk.